ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 ## Sprints paused : complete backlog items and other work commitments (22.03.21-05.04.21)
 ___

 By this stage, we felt it was appropriate to pause the sprints.
 The rationale for this decision was twofold.
-First, we had a large database assignment due in for the Java unit, which took up a lot of our time.
+First, we had a large database assignment due in for the Java unit, which was taking up a lot of our time.
 Second, there were a number of unfinished backlog items from the previous sprints which needed to be attended to before proceeding to the next sprint.
 These reasons, we felt, were sufficient to warrant pausing the sprints before continuing onto the next one.
 The pause was a decision we took based on the situation we found ourselves in.
 It not only demonstrates the flexible nature of the agile methodology, but importantly, highlights that we understood it was important to complete uncompleted items.

 Another important aspect of this 'pause' was that it enabled us to get stuck into the documentation.
 From early on, we realised the importance of working on the documentation continuously.
 This not only helped keep a record of what we had done, but also, helped focus our attention on where we were heading and what we needed to do.